justbonaventura/PolarizedLightImaging_DataProcessing/README.md

 Registration_and_Processing_Rotational_Data- This notebook is meant to work with various datasets taken of the same sample rotated to different angles.
 This includes built in functions for rotational co-registration and analysis functions to relate sample measurement orientation to polarization property value.

 There is one provided image - lilcolormap2.png.
 This file is utilized by several of the notebooks to make a rainbow colormaps that wraps at the ends with alternate hues than those used in similar matplotlib built in colormaps.
 Paths will need to be updated to avoid errors.

+The sample data provided is a data set from a Nikon multispectral Mueller polarimeter.